w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - **Support Curve**: the curve describing the minimum % of all votes in support of a proposal as a function of time within the Decision Period.
-The support % is defined as the portion of all votes (_aye_ and _abstained_) without conviction over the total possible amount of votes in the system (i.e. the total active issuance).
+The support % is defined as the portion of all votes (_aye_ and _abstained_) without conviction over the total possible amount of votes in the system (i.e., the total active issuance).

-For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins for these two actions are needed in which different deposits, support, approval, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.
+For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call) and therefore, different Origins for these two actions are needed in which different deposits, support, approval, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.

 For detailed information about origin and tracks, and parameter values in Kusama, see